couchbase/cbft/DESIGN.md

       -server=127.0.0.1:8091 \
       -bindHttp=0.0.0.0:9110

-Roughly, those parameters mean...
+Roughly, those cbft process parameters mean...

-### CBAUTH
+### CBAUTH=<some-secret-from-ns-server>

 This cbauth related environment variable(s) allows ns-server to pass secret credentials to cbft so that cbft can use the cbauth/metakv golang libraries in order to...

-* allow cbft to use metakv as distributed configuration store, as a place where cbft can store metadata for index definitions, node membership, and more.
+* allow cbft to use metakv as distributed configuration (Cfg) store, such as for storing metadata like index definitions, node membership, etc.

-* allow cbft to access any CB bucket (whether password protected or not) as a data-source (and create DCP streams to those buckets).
+* allow cbft to access any couchbase bucket as a data-source (even if password protected); that is, cbft will be able to retrieve cluster VBucket maps and create DCP streams for any bucket.

-* allow cbft to authorize and protect its REST API, where cbft can provide auth checks for queries, index definition API's and its stats/monitoring API's.
+* allow cbft to authorize and protect its REST API, where cbft can provide auth checks for incoming queries, index definition API requests, and stats/monitoring API requests.

 ### -cfg=metakv

-This tells cbft to use metakv as the Cfg storage provider.
+This command-line paramater tells cbft to use metakv as the Cfg storage provider.

 ### -tags=feed,janitor,pindex,queryer

 This tells cbft to run only some cbft-related services.
-Of note, the planner is explicitly _not_ listed, as this design proposal leverages ns-server's master orchestrator to more directly control invocations of the planner (see below).
-This will be a more reliable approach as opposed to cbft's normal behavior of having all cbft nodes "race each other" in order to run their own competing planners.
+Of note, the 'planner' is explicitly _not_ listed here, as this design proposal leverages ns-server's master orchestrator to more directly control invocations of cbft's planner.
+Using ns-server's "master global singleton" will be a more reliable approach as opposed to using cbft's normal behavior of having all cbft nodes concurrent race each other in order to run their own competing planners.

-This explicit tags approach also leaves room for a future, potential ability to have certain nodes only run cbft's queryer, for even more advanced dimensions of multidimensional scaling.
+Explicitly listing tags also leaves room for a future, potential ability to have certain nodes only run cbft's queryer, for even more advanced dimensions of multidimensional scaling (query-only nodes).

 Note that we do not currently support changing the tags list for a node.
 In particular, changing the "feed,janitor,pindex" tags would have rebalance-like implications of needing pindex movement.

+### -dataDir=/mnt/cb-data/data/@cbft

+This is the data directory where cbft can save metadata and index data.

+Of note, the dataDir is not planned to be dynamically changable at runtime.
+If ns-server restarts cbft with a brand new, different dataDir, the cbft node will behave (as expected) like a brand new node and rebuild indexes from scratch.
+Also, if ns-server instead carefully arranges to stop cbft, move/copy the dataDir contents to a new location, and restart cbft pointed at the new dataDir, cbft will resume as expected (assuming there was no file data corruption).

+### -server=127.0.0.1:8091

+This is default couchbase server that cbft will use for its data-source (container of buckets).

+### -bindHttp=0.0.0.0:9110

+This is the ADDR:PORT that cbft will listen for cbft's REST API.
+It must be unique in the cluster.
+(NOTE: We'll soon talk about changing IP addresses below.)

+## cbft process registers into the Cfg

+At this point, as part of cbft starts up, cbft will save its node definition (there's just a single node so far) into the Cfg (metakv) system.

+## cbft is ready for index DDL

+At this point, full-text indexes can be defined using cbft's REST API.
+The cbft node will save index definition into its Cfg (metakv) system.

+When an index is defined, nd cbft will create DCP streams to the single KV node.

+upgrades

 -------------------------------------------------
 # Requirements Review